-In Japan the Red Crowned Crane is said to live for a thousand years & a pair of them are featured in the design for the 1000 yen note.
-Cranes are also said to grant favors in return for acts of sacrifice.
+In Japan, the Red-Crowned Crane is said to live for a thousand years & a pair of them are featured in the design for the 1000 yen note.
+Cranes are also said to grant favours in return for acts of sacrifice.
 They are also known for their fairly elaborate mating dance that helps them in forming & maintaining the pair bond.
 This dance begins with the two cranes moving rhythmically closer until they are close enough to touch each other.
 They will then tilt their heads back & sound off with a fluting call together.
 This call will frequently trigger other such calls to start this dance, which has been beautifully captured by Nicola.

-DO YOU WANT TO PHOTOGRAPH WINTER WILDLIFE IN JAPAN FOR YOURSELF?
+PHOTOGRAPH THE WINTER WILDLIFE OF JAPAN FOR YOURSELF

 To photograph the charismatic winter wildlife of Japan for yourself, join David Miles & Ian Roberts, members of the NaturesLens guiding team, in Japan during February 2019 for a trip lasting 13 nights; this photography holiday will offer you the opportunity to capture images of the red-crowned crane, snow monkey, steller’s sea eagle, white tailed sea eagle, whooper swan, plus more; the NaturesLens Winter Wildlife of Japan Photography Holiday is offered on a half board, non-shared room basis, & costs typically £5249 per participant, but there are several early-bird places available priced at £4999.